solana-labs/solana/net/k8s-cluster/README.md

 Other Notes:
 - Def some hardcoded stuff in here still
-- genesis creation is hardcoded for the most part in terms of stakes, lamports, etc. But does include all validator accounts that are created on deployment.
+- genesis creation is hardcoded for the most part in terms of stakes, lamports, etc.
+- genesis includes bootstrap accounts and SPL args.

 TODO:
 - we currently write binary to file for genesis, then read it back to verify it. and then read it again to convert into a base64 string and then converted into binrary and then converted into a GenesisConfig lol.
 So need to fix
-- Figure out env variables for private keys. idk how this is going to work

 # Legacy info